Choose another writer in this calendar:

 him that, not by a long shot.
 His face lit up.
 He shot me a sharp

-glance and said in his most nearly natural voice, 'And you really
+glance and said in his most nearly natural voice, "And you really

-understand this stuff?'
-'Well, I scratch the surface, Mr. President.
+understand this stuff?"
+"Well, I scratch the surface, Mr. President.
 I

-speech.
+come from a rabbinic family.""
+(Inside, Outside: A Novel, Boston: Little, Brown and Company, 1985, p.
+5) During the summer of Watergate, Goodkind also writes Nixon's speech.
 The Hope (1993), a plunge into Israeli life in its early years, began another epic story, which mixed fictional characters with real-life figures.
 The 1948 war of independence, the 1956 Suez war, and the 1967 Six Day War are seen through the lives of three families.
 The protagonist is Zev Barak, a soldier who can quote Shakespeare, and whose military career reflects the wars.
 In the sequel, The Glory (1994), Wouk continued the story from the late 1960s to the bombing of Iraq's nuclear reactor in 1981.
 A highly popular writer around the world, Wouk's books have been translated into some 30 languages.
 Although

 many reviewers have criticized his works as sentimental, they